SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/querying-offloaded.md

 The DataHub server also can handle REST requests for Dremio query processing.
 The DataHub server acts as a proxy for these requests and forwards them to Dremio for evaluation.

-In contrast to directly calling the Dremio REST API, in this case authentication is done against Cumulocity (i.e., using the Cumulocity DataHub user); thus, you need to provide Cumulocity IoT credentials instead of Dremio credentials.
+In contrast to directly calling the Dremio REST API, in this case authentication is done against Cumulocity IoT (i.e., using the Cumulocity IoT DataHub user); thus, you need to provide Cumulocity IoT credentials instead of Dremio credentials.
 You need the corresponding Cumulocity IoT permission to use this API.
-See section [Defining DataHub permissions and roles](/datahub/setting-up-datahub#defining-permissions) for further details on the required permission.
+See the section on [Defining DataHub permissions and roles](/datahub/setting-up-datahub#defining-permissions) for further details on the required permission.

  You will find an example request by clicking the **REST API** icon in the **Quick links** section of the **Home** page.